isomerpages/moe-mahabodhisch/_departments/Mathematics | 数学/Department Vision & Mission.md

 </p>
 <p>The Mathematics Department adopts a school-wide approach to promote metacognition
 in all students.
-Teachers consistently use the <strong>UPS√ framework</strong> to guide students in planning, monitoring, and evaluating their problem-solving processes.
+Teachers consistently use the <strong>UPS√ framework</strong> to guide pupils in planning, monitoring, and evaluating their problem-solving processes.
 Through the explicit teaching of metacognitive strategies, pupils are supported in becoming more self-regulated learners who are aware of how they think and learn.
 This structured approach helps pupils develop